aglushkov/jat/README.md

 ```

 ### Relationships
-Relationships are also attributes, but with `:serializer` option.
+Relationships are also _attributes_, but with `:serializer` option.
 It should be defined as lambda.

 ```ruby
 class UserSerializer < Jat